How Much Does Tail Insurance Cost for a Physician?

 Tail Insurance, also known as Extended Reporting Period coverage, must be purchased when a physician has claims-made professional liability insurance coverage.
 How Much Does Tail Insurance Cost for a Physician?
 Tail insurance covers the gap between when a physician leaves an employer and when the statute of limitations on filing a medical malpractice claim ends.

 Malpractice coverage is professional liability coverage that helps protect physicians and other medical professionals from the financial risks associated with lawsuits in which patients believe they were harmed due to an incident involving medical care.
-The coverage depends on how much the policy is worth (premium), and your specialty – personal injury attorneys are more likely to take cases against physicians working in hospitals than those who practice family medicine or internal medicine in private practice.
+The coverage depends on how much the policy is worth (premium) and your specialty – personal injury attorneys are more likely to take cases against physicians working in hospitals than those who practice family medicine or internal medicine in private practice.

 Many Policy Options

-Most malpractice insurance carriers provide insurance coverage with a deductible clause that can range between $0 -$100k per incident, with most doctors opting for higher deductibles due to lower premiums.
+Most malpractice insurance carriers provide coverage with a deductible clause ranging between $0 -$100k per incident, with most doctors opting for higher deductibles due to lower premiums.
 A deductible clause in a malpractice policy stipulates that the insurance company will not cover any expenses incurred by the insured for injuries or damages up to an agreed-upon amount.
 A deductible clause in a malpractice policy stipulates that the insurance company will not cover any expenses incurred by the insured for injuries or damages up to an agreed-upon amount per incident.
 The typical company\’s deductible is usually $5000, but it can be higher, sometimes as high as $50,000, depending on individual state requirements and insurance claims history.

 How Much Does Tail Insurance Cost?

-A good rule of thumb is tail insurance costs around two times your annual medical malpractice insurance premium.
+A good rule of thumb is that tail insurance costs around two times your annual medical malpractice insurance premium.
 Thus, if your annual premium costs $6000, your tail cost would be around $12,000.
 Your tail insurance cost is a one-time payment, not an annual cost.

 The cost of insurance coverage is based on the claims history of the provider and the number of individual and group patients seen per year.
-Providers with high annual visit counts will have a lower insurance premium since their claims are spread out over more people.
+Providers with high annual visit counts will have a lower insurance premium since their claims are spread over more people.
 Thus, the choice of claims made or occurrence is essential.